-NZSIS can check your background when you have spent time living in New Zealand, Australia, Canada, the United Kingdom or the USA.
-If you have spent a considerable part of you adult life outside of those countries you should talk to your vetting contact to make sure you meet the checkable background criteria.
+If you’ve spent time living overseas: The NZSIS can check your background when you have spent time living in Australia, Canada, the United Kingdom, or the USA.
+If you have spent much of your adult life outside of those countries, talk to your organisation’s vetting contact to make sure you meet the checkable background criteria.

-When the NZSIS vets you, they check and assess your background.
-The NZSIS will only do this if they have your consent.
+They’ll only check your background if they have your consent.
 The higher the clearance level, the more in depth their checks are.